-Photosimulation of Node 5.
+[Photosimulation of Node 11.](#)

-No modification to the existing landscaping or property parking lot are proposed.
+No modification to the existing landscaping or the nearby residential driveway / property are proposed.
 Fencing and lighting are not proposed.
-A 20 ft wide access easement area and guywire anchor area will be dedicated east and north of the proposed node.
+A 20 ft wide access easement area and guywire anchor area will be dedicated at the base of the proposed utility pole.